clemsonciti/python-installation-on-palmetto/README.md

 **not** rely on this version of Python to run their own applications:

-1. Libraries that they use may require other versions of Python (generally, 2.7 or higher).
+1. Packages that they use may require other versions of Python (generally, 2.7 or higher).

 2. The system version of Python may change.